ebuchman/blog/content/posts/bills-intro.md

 In all likelihood, crypto matters too.
 Exactly how is anyone's guess.
 Perhaps the past is a useful guide.

-This then is the history of that 800 year dance between the financing of trade and the financing of sovereigns, told through the eyes of the instrument that lubricated it all, the bill of exchange.
+Thus we wish to explore this history, of that 800 year dance between the financing of trade and the financing of sovereigns, told through the eyes of the instrument that lubricated it all, the bill of exchange.

-*Stay tuned for Part 1: The Early Period, 1100-1300 - we'll hit the Crusades, an explosion of silver mining, the Champagne Fairs, Papal banking, and more.*

 [^1]: Larry Neal, *The rise of financial capitalism*.
 His description of bills of exchange on page 6 gets one of the basic terms wrong, and his setup is